 Outside is a large garden to the rear with a patio and is the perfect place to relax with a drink in the tranquil atmosphere and plan your activities.

 The garden also attracts red squirrels, roe deer and a wide variety of birds.

 Sitting in the country estate of Lochnaw Castle, the property is surrounded by delightful woodland walks, whilst fishing is available at Kirkland Fishery in the nearby village of Leswalt.

 Stranraer is six miles to the east and is a bustling town in its own right on the shores of Loch Ryan.

 This is a delightful cottage in a wonderful country setting which can be enjoyed at any time of the year.

 All ground floor.
 Two bedrooms: 1 x double, 1 x twin.
-Bathroom with bath, shower over, basin and WC.
-Fitted kitchen.
+Shower room with shower, basin and WC.
+Kitchen.
 Utility.
 Sitting room with woodburner.

 About the location

 Lochans 3 miles; Portpatrick 8 miles; Newton Stewart 25 miles.